 World’s oldest marathon runner dies in a hit-and-run at 114

-JALANDHAR DISTRICT, PUNJAB, INDIA, JUL 14 – Fauja Singh, the world's oldest marathoner at 114, died after being hit by an unidentified vehicle while walking in his native village, with investigations underway for the hit-and-run.
+BEAS VILLAGE NEAR JALANDHAR, PUNJAB, INDIA, JUL 14 – Fauja Singh, who began running at 89 and set multiple age-group marathon records, died after being hit by a vehicle while walking in his birth village, police said.

 - Fauja Singh, the 114-year-old marathon runner known as the Turbaned Tornado, passed away on July 14, 2025, after being struck by an unknown vehicle while walking in his hometown close to Jalandhar in Punjab.